Dhunge dhara: Growing water shortage

-In spite of efforts of the Nepalese government to supply safe drinking water to all citizens of Nepal, most recently through the much-plagued Melamchi Water Supply Project, started in 1988, many people still have to turn to hitis for their daily water needs.
+Despite efforts of the Nepalese government to supply safe drinking water to all citizens of Nepal, most recently through the much-plagued Melamchi Water Supply Project, started in 1988, many people still have to turn to hitis for their daily water needs.
 Kathmandu Upatyaka Khanepani Limited (KUKL) managed to supply 110 million litres of water per day in 2016 (about 144 mld in the wet season and 86 mld in the dry season), while the daily demand for water in the valley was around 370 million liters.
 According to Sanjeev Bickram Rana, executive director of the KVWSMB, the discrepancy between supply and demand has risen since then: at the beginning of the year 2020 he reported a demand of 400 mld, while the supply varied from 150 to 90 mld.

 This continued water shortage has led to several initiatives to investigate the possibilities of reviving the old systems in the Kathmandu Valley, some of them recommending that the Declaration of the National Convention on Stone Spouts of 2007 (DNCSS 2007) be implemented.
 The reports all stress the necessity of working hitis to supplement the drinking water supply, although they differ in their assessment of how difficult achieving this would be.

+It isn't the first time a severe water shortage has reminded people of the existence of a neglected dhunge dhara.
+In 1971 the people of Patan excavated one for this reason near Uku Bahal.
+The dhunge dhara was still working.
+In 1984 another working dhunge dhara was uncovered in Bhota Hiti in Kathmandu during the excavation work for an underground passage.

 Work on dhunge dharas

 In the meantime, a number of individual hitis has been renovated.
 In Patan, for example, local citizens have revived Alko Hiti, Iku Hiti and Hiku Hiti.
 In some cases, like with Nagbahal Hiti, the revival has been short-lived.

 In 2020 the Lalitpur Metropolitan City started a campaign to revive several hiti's, beginning with Sundhara and two other spouts.
 Eight other hiti's are to follow.
 The water is to come from a new rainwater harvesting site in Sinchahiti.

 Until April 2015 Ga Hiti in Thamel (Kathmandu) provided about 12,000 households with access to water.
 During the earthquake part of the neighboring hotel collapsed into the hiti, killing several people in the hotel as well as in the hiti basin.
 Ga Hiti was further damaged by the search and rescue operation that ensued.
 Thanks to the efforts of the local community, members of the Ga Hiti Youth Club and many volunteers, and with the help of the Kathmandu Metropolitan Office, Ga Hiti was restored by the beginning of 2017.

+In Madhyapur Thimi 25 dhunge dharas and 11 traditional ponds have been restored in 2021.